This post is being expanded. Last edit: 04/16/20

 “Since we cannot prove the absence of purpose, it would be wise for us to assume a purpose that agrees with both our logic and our intuition.”
-Quite beautifully, the only logical purpose in existence—to exist—also happens to satisfy our most visceral instinct: our desire to exist.
-If our nature reflects the nature of reality, then our struggle for existence reflects existence itself.
+Quite beautifully, the only logical purpose in existence—to exist—also happens to satisfy our most visceral instinct—our desire to exist.
+If our nature reflects the nature of reality, then our struggle for existence might be inherent to existing.
 We want to be because we are meant to be.
 After all, our religious intuitions claim that we are meant to be forever.

 Because the truth is, everything dies.
 You and everyone you know will die.
 In three billion years, life on Earth will die.
 In 8 billion years, the Sun will die.
-Our galaxy will die, and so might the Universe.
-But still, the mind considers itself eternal—a delusion, but a powerful indication that a reality beyond space and time is fully conceived by the human mind.
-And while the religious mind looks at eternity and discovers its own relevance, the scientific mind looks at eternity and sees its own insignificance.
-But no matter your view, there is, in the religious perspective, a truth that we all must face: the only alternative to extinction is eternity.
-And because of our intellect, the unthinkable has become thinkable; science has presented mankind with the possibility of an indefinite existence.
-If we want to survive, then eternal life can no longer remain a religious fantasy; it must now become our cosmic vision.
+Our galaxy will die, and so might the Universe*.
+But still, the mind tends to consider itself eternal—perhaps a delusion, but a sure indication that a reality beyond space and time has long been fully conceived by the human mind.
+And while the religious mind looks at eternity and discovers its own importance, the scientific mind looks at eternity and sees its own insignificance.
+But no matter your view, there is, in the religious perspective, an inescapable truth: the only alternative to extinction is eternity.
+And because of our intellect, a thought once incredible has now become tenable: science has presented humankind with the possibility of existing indefinitely.
+If we want to survive, then eternity can no longer remain a religious fantasy—it must now become our cosmic vision.
 Because we, the created, have become the Creator.
-We are God becoming self-aware.

 “I do not make any clear distinction between mind and God.
-God is what mind becomes when it has passed beyond the scale of our comprehension.” – Freeman Dyson
+God is what mind becomes when it has passed beyond the scale of our comprehension.” – Freeman Dyson, mathematician and theoretical physicist

 “[Reason tells me of the] extreme difficulty or rather impossibility of conceiving this immense and wonderful universe, including man with his capability of looking far backwards and far into futurity, as the result of blind chance or necessity.
 When thus reflecting I feel compelled to look to a First Cause having an intelligent mind in some degree analogous to that of man.” – Charles Darwin

 If we are a way for the Cosmos to know itself, then we may certainly be a way for the Cosmos to continue itself.
 Our ability to reason, to feel, and to self-reflect—maybe it’s not some aimless accident.
-Rather, our existence evolved to know and to value itself, for the sole purpose of continuing itself.
-Awareness evolved for the extension of life, in this universe or the next.
-It could be as simple as colonizing Mars, as complex as creating a big bang, or as grand as expanding the cosmic web.
+Rather, our existence evolved to know and to value itself for the purpose of preserving itself.
+Awareness arose for the extension of life, in this universe or the next.
+For us, it might be as small as saving our habitats and making them on Mars.
+And for our descendants, it could be as awesome as the Big Bang, or as grand as expanding the cosmic web.

 The Laniakea supercluster, our filament of the cosmic web, was defined by mapping the movements of 8,000 galaxies after subtracting the effects of cosmic expansion.